 Inventory is the first step toward a SAN

 According to storage management vendor Tivoli Systems Inc. (an IBM Company), the best way to find out what you need in a SAN is to start by finding out what you already have.
-According to
+According to Tivoli, the first thing you should do once you recognize the need for a SAN is take an inventory of all the hardware and software in your company.

 A current inventory is important because you need to know what you're going to be trying to connect to the SAN.
 Since interoperability is still a major issue for SANs, some of your existing hardware and software may hold compatibility 'gotchas' that you need to plan for.
 Tivoli points out that one of the advantages of the Y2K concern was that most large IT organizations prepared such an inventory as part of their preparations for Y2K and it is much easier to update the information than to start from scratch.
 However, be sure to update the information before you begin detailed planning for your SAN.